SuriyaPradeep/DSA_Questions/README.md

 Input: nums1 = [1,2,2,1], nums2 = [2,2]
 Output: [2]

+43.Find the Pivot Integer:-Given a positive integer n, find the pivot integer x such that:
+The sum of all elements between 1 and x inclusively equals the sum of all elements between x and n inclusively.
+Return the pivot integer x.
+If no such integer exists, return -1.
+It is guaranteed that there will be at most one pivot index for the given input.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.